Digitek Side Effects

 Applies to digoxin: oral capsule liquid filled, oral elixir, oral solution, oral tablet

 Other dosage forms:

-Along with its needed effects, digoxin (the active ingredient contained in Digitek) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by digoxin (the active ingredient contained in Digitek).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking digoxin:More common
+You should check with your doctor immediately if any of these side effects occur when taking digoxin:More common

 - fast, pounding, or irregular heartbeat or pulse